In the air cadets

 Once you’ve mastered basic flying controls, you never know – you could try your hand at aerobatics and low level flying!

-It doesn’t have to be all about flying – there’s plenty of practical outdoor activities to experience, from learning survival skills to team building at camp either on a RAF base in the UK or even overseas.
+It doesn’t have to be all about flying – there’s plenty of practical outdoor activities to experience, from learning survival skills and the proper use of these top bowie knives, to team building at camp either on a RAF base in the UK or even overseas.
 You may even get to fly in helicopters.
 Want more?
 Well, what about rock climbing, abseiling, high-level hill walking, mountain-biking, canoeing, high rope work or sailing.